Candyman Messiah

 "Candyman Messiah" is a song by Army of Lovers and released as a single in 1991.
 This song is written by Alexander Bard, Anders Wollbeck, Camilla Henemark and Jean-Pierre Barda.
 It peaked at number 22 in Sweden and number 10 in Finland.
-Although La Camilla sang vocals, Michaela de la Cour was featured in the video.
+Michaela de la Cour was featured in the video following La Camilla's departure from the band.